Choosing a high school

 Registering interest to attend a specific high school

 Parents can register their interest in their child attending a public high school of their choice through the year 7 to 8 transition process.
-This process generally runs between April to May of the year prior to your child starting high school (year 7 in South Australia).
+This process generally runs from April to May of the year prior to your child starting high school (year 7 in South Australia).

 When the process opens each year, all public primary school students will have the forms and information distributed to them by their primary school.
 Parents whose children are attending non-public schools can download forms from this page or collect a transition pack from their nearest public high school.